How to grow & care for Beetroot

 Choose a full-to-part sun spot to grow beetroot.
 It will tolerate as little as 4 hours of direct sun per day and will happily grow in the part-shade of taller vegetable crops.

-- Grow beetroot in a full sun to part shade spot
+- Grow beetroot in full sun to part shade spot

 - Beetroot is edible, root to tip!
 Pick a few leaves while the root grows.